rguerreiro/express-device/README.md

 ## where to go from here?

-Currently express-device is on **version 0.3.13**.
 In order to add more features I'm asking anyone to contribute with some ideas.
 If you have some of your own please feel free to mention it [here](https://github.com/rguerreiro/express-device/issues/26).

 But I prefer that you make your contribution with some pull requests ;)